----------------------- ----------------------

 What Are Contract Terms?

-A contract term is defined as any provision or term that forms part of a contract.
-Each of these terms provides a contractual obligation and if this is breached, then it can lead to litigation.
+A contract term is any provision or term that forms part of a contract.
+Each of these terms provides a contractual obligation, which can lead to litigation if breached.

-Every contract that a business will enter will have key terms that fall into a variety of categories.
-The terms of a contract can bind parties by law to meet a set of minimum obligations, which is why the groups involved will commonly go back and forth during negotiations on clauses and terms until both are satisfied.
+Every contract a business enters will have critical terms that fall into various categories.
+The terms of an agreement can bind parties by law to meet a set of minimum obligations, which is why the groups involved will commonly go back and forth during negotiations on clauses and terms until both are satisfied.

-Put simply, the terms of a contract are there to protects the parties’ best interests by establishing deadlines, fees, and compensation.
-Some terms are standard and can be seen in a variety of contracts.
-But others can be exclusively specific to the parties involved and the given contract.
+The terms of a contract are there to protect the parties' best interests by establishing deadlines, fees, and compensation.
+Some terms are standard and are used in many different types of contracts.
+But others can be exclusively specific to the parties involved.

 What Are the Types of Contract Terms?

 Typically, contract terms can be defined into three categories: conditions, warranties, or innominate terms.
-By categorising contract terms into categories, it determines the remedies that are available if either party is ever in breach of the contract.
+By categorising contract terms into categories, it determines the available remedies if either party is ever in breach of the contract.

 1. Condition

-If a term is a condition and it is not followed, then the acting party will be in breach of contract, entitling the counterparty to both terminate the contract and claim damages.
+If a term is a condition that is not followed, then the acting party will be in breach of contract, entitling the counterparty to terminate the contract and claim damages.

 2. Warranties

-If a term is a warranty, then the acting party will be allowed to claim damages if the counterparty is in breach of the contract.
-However, they will not be able to terminate the contract.
+If a term is a warranty, the acting party can claim damages if the counterparty breaches the contract.
+However, they will not be able to terminate the agreement.

 3. Innominate

 A term will be innominate if it is neither a condition nor a warranty.
-In the case of a breach of an innominate term, the type of action available to the acting party will depend on how severe the breach is.
-For example, if the given breach deprives the innocent party of the benefit stated in the contract, then it will be classed as a breach of condition.
-The innocent party will be able to then terminate the contract and claim damages.
-If, however, the breach is minor and not significant enough to undermine the contract, then it will be classed as a breach of warranty.
+In the case of a breach of an innominate term, the type of action available to the acting party will depend on how severe the violation is.
+For example, if the given breach deprives the innocent party of the benefit stated in the contract, it will be classed as a breach of condition.
+The innocent party can then terminate the contract and claim damages.
+If the violation is minor and not significant enough to undermine the contract, it will be classified as a breach of warranty.
 The innocent party will only be able to claim damages.

-It is crucial that the individual acting on a businesses’ behalf and drafting the contract understands the different categories of contract terms.
-This will help reduce the financial and operational risk to the business in the event of a breach.
+The individual acting on a business's behalf and drafting the contract must understand the different categories of contract terms as it will reduce the financial and operational risk to the company in the event of a breach.

 What Are Some Common Contract Terms?

-Contracts are universal and are needed for any business, anywhere, to hire employees, onboard customers, and partner with suppliers.
+Contracts are universal and are needed for any business to hire employees, onboard customers, and partner with suppliers.
 But what are the key terms that go into these commercial contracts?

 We have listed some of the most common terms that can be found in your standard commercial contract.